 1) The Divinity School was used as the set for recording the scenes of the hospital in the movie (when Harry is injured after the Quidditch match and when Ron was poisoned)

-2) The scenes in the first movie (Harry Potter and the Sorcerer’s Stone) when Harry goes to the restricted section are filmed in the library and they used a fake candle, as there is no light allowed in the library since its existence
+2) The scenes in the first movie (Harry Potter and the Sorcerer’s Stone) when Harry goes to the restricted section are filmed in the library and they used a fake candle, as there is no light allowed in the library since its existence.

 3. See the Great Hall of Christ Church College

-PRICE: £8 + £0.50 booking fee if you buy it online.
-Make sure to book yours in advance, as the tickets are released on a weekly basis each Thursday afternoon at 5 PM for the following week.
+PRICE: £16 to buy it online.
+Make sure to book yours in advance, as the tickets are released on a weekly basis each Thursday afternoon at 5PM for the following week.

 4. Climb the University Church Tower

 University Church of St. Mary the Virgin is located right in the center of the city and it is the “spiritual heart” of the oldest university in England.
 The best part about the church?
-It has a beautiful tower that you can climb in order to get an amazing view of the entire city!
+It has a beautiful tower that you can climb in order to get an amazing view over the entire city!

-The tower is actually the oldest part of the entire building that can still be visited today and it was built in 1280!
+The university tower is actually the oldest part of the entire building that can still be visited today and it was built in 1280!

-NOTE: The tower can only be reached by climbing a medieval spiral staircase (127 steps) and, unfortunately, there is no other way of access for people with disabilities.
+NOTE: The university tower can only be reached by climbing a medieval spiral staircase (127 steps) and, unfortunately, there is no other way of access for people with disabilities.

 5. Have a drink in one of the oldest pubs in the world